nishants/e2e-ruby-lessons/docs/lessons/01-login-page.md

-Lets refer the cheatsheet here to figure out how to open the URL :
+Using the [cheatsheet here](https://github.com/nishants/zinc-test-lessons/blob/master/docs/cheat-sheet.md#cheatsheet) lets open the staging URL in this step:

 ```ruby
 Given(/^I open zinc homepage$/) do